-The school gates are open early in the morning, however, the children should not arrive on the premises before 8.45 a.m.
-At 8.55 a.m. the children should line up outside the classroom door and they will be taken into the classroom by their teacher.
-In the case of bad weather the children will be let into their rooms by the teacher at 8:45 a.m.
+The school gates are open at 8:35am, however, school staff will not be available to supervise children in the playground until 8:45am.
+At 8:45am the children should line up outside the classroom door and they will be taken into the classroom by their teacher.
+In the case of bad weather the children will be let into their rooms by the teacher at 8:40am

-Children are to arrive to school before the first bell at 8.55am a second bell will sound at 8.57am.
-The doors will close promptly at this time and children will need to go to the main office.
+Children are to arrive to school before the second bell at 8:55am.
+The doors will close promptly at this time and children will need to go to the main office after this.

-It is very important that your child arrives on time, at 8.55am, for school.
-Being late is upsetting for the child, and disruptive for the class.
-If you are late, please take your child to the office where they will be given a late mark, and their lunch booked.
+It is very important that your child arrives on time, by 8:55am for school.
+Being late is upsetting for the child and disruptive for the class.
+If you are late, please take your child to the office where will be given a late mark, and their lunch booked.

 School ends at 3:15pm and all children should be collected at that time by a responsible adult who is known to the class teacher.
 The gates open at 3:10pm to let parents/carers make their way to their child's class.

 If there are pupils who continue to be late arriving or being picked up after school late, the attendance manager will be informed.

-Regular attendance is crucial to each child’s educational development.
-The government have asked all schools to remind parents that
+Regular attendance is crucial to each child's educational development.
+The government has asked all schools to remind parents that;